Image

 • Any inspection, documentation, or packaging requirements

-If details are still developing, we can start from provisional prints and help tighten the package before locking in production pricing.
+If parts of the package are still evolving, we can begin with provisional prints and refine everything before confirming production pricing.

 What tends to drive cost on CNC lathe machined parts in San Diego, CA?